Skip to Content (Press Enter) Skip to Footer (Press Enter)

 4. Returning the Soil: At the end of the process, about one cubic yard of nutrient-rich soil (compost) is returned to the family.
 This soil can be used to plant a tree, create a memorial garden, or restore land.
 Families can choose how much to keep and whether to donate any portion.
 About 70% of families choose to keep the entire amount.

-Frequently Asked Questions About Terramation
+Frequently Asked Questions About Human Composting

-What happens during terramation?
+What happens during the process?

-How does terramation affect the environment?
+How does human composting affect the environment?

 How much soil is produced?